 As well as visiting the usual tourist attractions, I like to compare the differences between places, the brands and products on offer and of course the local cuisine.
 I hope you enjoy my articles!”

 YOU MAY ALSO LIKE

-Have a question on Slovenia? – email us at firstname.lastname@example.org
+Have a question regarding this trip? – email us at firstname.lastname@example.org

-Now it’s your turn! – Have you been here?
+Now it’s your turn! – Have you been?
 Like to know more?
-Like to comment on this blog?
+Like to comment on this review?